HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Introduction

+**DISCLAIMER:** At this time, the HCA Metadata Standard development team is actively working towards adhering to this style and formatting guide.
+In some cases, the Standard is not

-This document describes the style and formatting rules followed when evolving the HCA metadata standard.
+This document describes the style and formatting rules followed by the HCA Metadata Standard.

 **What is in this document**
 - General style guidelines and formatting for metadata schema and fields